Geneva Camerata

 The Geneva Camerata (GECA), is an orchestra composed of forty international musicians of the young generation.
 Based in Geneva, it performs music of all periods and styles, from early baroque music to contemporary music, as well as jazz, rock, world music, electronic music, in addition to creating a variety of multidisciplinary projects involving dance, theatre, and visual arts.

-The Music and Artistic director of the Geneva Camerata is conductor and pianist David Greilsammer.
-The orchestra was founded in 2013 by Céline Meyer and David Greilsammer, and since then the group has performed at festivals and venues such as the Berlin Philharmonie, Théâtre du Châtelet in Paris, Kings Place in London, Montreux Jazz Festival, Centro Nacional de las Artes in Mexico City, Istanbul International Music Festival, Rheingau Festival, NCPA in Beijing and Oriental Arts Centre in Shanghai.
+The music and artistic director of the Geneva Camerata is conductor and pianist David Greilsammer.
+The orchestra was founded in 2013 by Céline Meyer and David Greilsammer, and since then the group has performed at festivals and venues such as the Berliner Philharmonie, Théâtre du Châtelet in Paris, Kings Place in London, Montreux Jazz Festival, Centro Nacional de las Artes in Mexico City, Istanbul International Music Festival, Rheingau Musik Festival, NCPA in Beijing and Oriental Art Center in Shanghai.

 History

 The Geneva Camerata was founded in 2013 by Céline Meyer and David Greilsammer.
-The journalist and filmmaker Jean-Philippe Rapp is the President of the orchestra's Board.
-Since its first season, the Geneva Camerata’s mission has been to open the classical music world to wider and younger audiences and to create unusual projects that bring together different styles, genres, and forms of art.
+The journalist and film maker Jean-Philippe Rapp is the president of the orchestra's board.
+Since its first season, the Geneva Camerata's mission has been to open the classical music world to wider and younger audiences and to create unusual projects that bring together different styles, genres, and forms of art.
 Today, the orchestra gives forty concerts per season, ranging from baroque music performances on period instruments and classical concerts with international soloists, to collaborations with jazz and world music artists, and to special projects with dancers and actors.